 Makes: 30 biscuits depending on the size of the cookie.

 I have used heart-shaped cookie cutters in this picture, but you can shape them any way you like.

 My biscuits are only dusted on top, this is a personal preference.
-Traditionally, the icing sugar is dusted and rubbed on all surfaces.
+Traditionally, the icing sugar is dusted and rubbed on all surfaces, including the sides.

 - 1 cup, 250g unsalted butter

 - 3 tablespoons icing sugar